The oldest public wildflower garden in the United States

 Names: The genus Verbascum is from, and a corruption of, the Latin name for the plant, Barbascum and the species thapsus is probably after Thapsus in ancient Africa.
 The common name Mullein comes from the Latin "mollis", meaning "soft".
 The author name 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 As to the basis for the other common names see the Lore section below the photo section.

 Comparisons: It is unlikely you will find another plant in our area to confuse with this one.
-While there are 3 other species of Verbascum once reported in Minnesota, they have not been seen in years.
+While there are 5 other species of Verbascum once reported in Minnesota, they have not been seen in years and the DNR does not track any of them on the 2019 county census.

 Above: The leaves of Mullein are arranged in spiral with shorter upper leaves shedding water onto the progressively larger leaves at the base of the plant.